Robust Contracts with Exploration: Introduction

 More recently, pioneered by \cite{Carroll15}, this issue has been investigated by a wave of research using robust models of contract design, which demands contract performance to be robust to limited knowledge of the environment. \cite{Carroll19} provides a comprehensive review of this approach, as well as an overview of the evolving field of robust mechanism design that adopts many other notions of robustness.
 Most work in robust contract design, however, analyzes static or one-shot models, which precludes the opportunity for designers to better understand parts of the environment they do not know.
 While starting with nonquantifiable uncertainty, designers may still be able to gradually gain a better understanding of the environment in which they repeatedly engage through exploration.
 Our dynamic model provides the principal with the opportunity to explore the unknown, in order to understand how the principal should design contracts that are robustly optimal given this exploration opportunity.

 As stated by \cite{Carroll19}, ``another challenge is that trying to write dynamic models with non-Bayesian decision makers leads to well-known problems of dynamic inconsistency, except in special cases (e.g., \cite{ES03}).
 This may be one reason why there has been relatively little work to date on robust mechanism design in dynamic settings.''
-Knowing the difficulty, we carefully specify the principal's ``beliefs'' in the second period of our two-period model to follow a recursive structure analogous to \cite{ES03}, in order to avoid dynamic inconsistency issues.\footnote{We require a specific rule of updating, \emph{compatibility} (Definition \ref{def:comp}), to restrict the set of actions the principal considers possible in the second period.
-This is an analogue of \emph{consistency} in solution concepts like perfect Bayesian equilibrium.}
+Knowing the difficulty, we carefully specify the principal's ``beliefs'' in the second period of our two-period model to follow a recursive structure analogous to \cite{ES03}, in order to avoid dynamic inconsistency issues.

 This paper is relevant to the recent research that examines robust contracting in different organizational environments.
 Specifically, \cite{DTFC} analyze moral hazard in teams, \cite{MO19} study a common agency model, and \cite{CB22} investigate a model with double moral hazard. \cite{WCFC} provide a general framework that goes beyond simple bilateral relationships and allows for rich internal organizational structures.
 Our model analyzes a simple contracting environment, and aims to capture the main issue in terms of exploration.
+In particular, due to exploration, the analysis of our dynamic model cannot be directly derived using the conclusions in \cite{WCFC}.\footnote{We articulate the specific differences between our dynamic model and the general static framework in \cite{WCFC} in Subsection \ref{sec:period2}.}